MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-quickstart.md

 ### Game code base
 * Apply the following changes to the Plugins section of your **.uproject** file to add the OnlineSubsystemPlayFab to your plugin list.
   * You may remove any platforms that you're not shipping on
-  * Use XboxOneGDK instead of XB1 if you are using UE4, since UE5 deprecates XboxOneGDK
+  * Use XboxOneGDK instead of XB1 if you're using UE4, since UE5 deprecates XboxOneGDK

 ```json
 {